-Upscale Italian-Istrian dishes like crisp medallions of monkfish with caviar are what you'll find at this lovely restaurant not far from Grisia.
-Crisp white tablecloths on wrought-iron patio tables dot the shady terrace, where you can sip glasses of local malvazija and while away the afternoon in peace and quiet, a surprise given the restaurant's location just below St. Euphemia's.
+Upscale Italian-Istrian dishes like monkfish poached in olive oil are what you'll find at this lovely restaurant not far from Grisia.
+Crisp white tablecloths on wrought-iron patio tables dot the shady terrace, where you can sip glasses of local malvazija (white wine) and while away the evening in peace and quiet, a surprise given the restaurant's location just below St. Euphemia's.
 The menu changes often, but usually includes mare crudo, an eye-popping feast

-of super-fresh seafood carpaccio.
-If the branzino (sea bass) with lobster roulade is available when you visit, don't miss it.
-Or try a bit of everything with the degustation menu.
+of super-fresh seafood carpaccio, or try a bit of everything with a five- or seven-course tasting menu.
 The place is known locally as Casa Đekić after the family that owns it.